wetret/gp-maze-solver/README.md

 * In Eclipse the commands can be set under `Run As > Run Configurations > Arguments > Program Arguments`

 The following commands are available for execution:
-* `evolve <populationsize> <numberoffitnessfunction>; <mazenumber>`: runs genetic programming on the selected maze with the selected fitness function and population size and returns an agent function
+* `evolve <populationsize> <numberoffitnessfunction> <mazenumber>`: runs genetic programming on the selected maze with the selected fitness function and population size and returns an agent function.
-* `run <mazenumber>`: shows the selected maze while an agent tries to find the exit
+* `run <mazenumber>`: shows the selected maze while an agent tries to find the exit.
-* `show <mazenumber>`: only shows the selected maze The &lt;mazenumber&gt; has to be between 1 and 6 and the &lt;numberoffitnessfunction&gt; between 1 and 3.
+* `show <mazenumber>`: only shows the selected maze.
+The &lt;mazenumber&gt; has to be between 1 and 6 and the &lt;numberoffitnessfunction&gt; between 1 and 3.
 The &lt;populationsize> can be any number (1000 is recommended).

 All other options can be set in the file `Config.java`.